 - Chronic kidney disease: If you suffer from chronic kidney diseases, your gonadotropin-releasing hormone (GnRH) production may be disrupted.
 This can create an abnormal sex hormone profile and result in low oestrogen.

 - Eating disorders: If you have a history of disorder eating, your endocrine system (which includes your ovaries) may not be functioning correctly.
 Persistent malnutrition and self-starvation can result in ovaries producing less than the required amount of oestrogen in your body as it continuously wants to save energy.

 - Pituitary gland dysfunction: The pituitary is the master gland as it tells the other glands to release appropriate hormones.
-If this gland is dysfunctional due to a tumor or any other reason, your ovaries may not receive correct signals to produce oestrogen.
+If this gland is dysfunctional due to a tumour or any other reason, your ovaries may not receive the correct signals to produce oestrogen.

 - Early menopause: So is low oestrogen a sign of menopause?
 While the symptoms are very similar to what menopausal women experience, low oestrogen is not always a sign of menopause.
 But if you suffer from an autoimmune condition such as hypothyroidism or lupus, it can increase your risk factor, and you may start experiencing menopause even in your 20s.
 This can slow down the production of oestrogen in your body.

 Diagnosis and treatment of low oestrogen is important as it prevents many health issues.
 If you notice low oestrogen symptoms, you should talk to your doctor about it for timely treatment.
 Post your appointment, the doctor assesses your family history, and low oestrogen symptoms, and performs a physical exam.
 The doctor will likely need your blood test reports to measure your hormone levels.

 As a result, your FSH(follicle-stimulating hormone) levels may be tested to determine whether your oestrogen is low and if you’re experiencing the following things: